Codecademy/docs/content/cpp/concepts/loops/loops.md

 ---
 Title: 'Loops'
 Description: 'C++ has two types of loops: For and While.
-Loops execute the same group of statements multiple times until a stop condition is met.'
+Loops execute the same group of statements multiple times until the condition is no longer true.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'